-The beauty of VR is that anyone can use it from anywhere in the world, including their home.
-This easily translates into huge savings on travel and venues.
+The ability to use VR from anywhere in the world, including one’s home, easily translates into huge savings on travel and venues.

 It’s easy to compare a one-time investment of $300 for a headset to the average cost of round-trip airfare plus ground transportation, hotel, and meals for just one person to attend a business meeting or event.
 For example, Nestle Purina saved $100K a year in travel and lost productivity costs by training salespeople through virtual tours of its production facilities.

 In addition to companies paying less, technology advances expand the remote working paradigm with more employees able to avoid business travel and the daily commute, saving money and time and reducing their carbon footprint.
 Imagine the effect of eliminating millions of commutes on energy usage and the environment.